pnp/blog/content/post/microsoft-365-platform-community-(pnp)-march-2022-update.md

 title: Microsoft 365 Platform Community (PnP) - March 2022 update
 slug: microsoft-365-platform-community-pnp-march-2022-update
-description: Microsoft 365 Platform Community (PnP) March 2022 update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.
-This article is a summary of all the different areas and topics around the community work we do around Microsoft 365 ecosystem during the past month.
-Thank you for being part of this success.
+description: Microsoft 365 Platform Community (PnP) March 2022 update is out with a summary of the latest guidance, samples, & solutions from Microsoft or from the community
 author: Vesa Juvonen
 githubname: VesaJuvonen
 categories:
   - Microsoft 365 Platform Community Update
 images:
-  - images/blog/microosft-365-platform-community-(pnp)-march-2022-update/title.png
+  - images/blog/microsoft-365-platform-community-(pnp)-march-2022-update/title.png
 tags: []
 type: regular
 draft: true
-date: 2022-03-07T12:12:46.251Z
+date: 2022-03-07T13:33:32.430Z
 ---

 Microsoft 365 Platform Community (PnP) March 2022 update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.
 This article is a summary of all the different areas and topics around the community work we do around Microsoft 365 ecosystem during the past month.
 Thank you for being part of this success.